brandon-m-wang/cs198-75/src/ios-hw/hw2.md

       player" frameborder="0" allow="accelerometer; autoplay; clipboard-write;
       encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   - type: ps
-    paragraph: Notice how the result label displays text after clicking “check”.
-We could not show text before the user clicked “check” which is why we initialized result label to be an empty string!
+    paragraph: Notice how the result label displays text after clicking `check`.
+We could not show text before the user clicked `check` which is why we initialized result label to be an empty string!
   - type: ps
     paragraph: |-